DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 ## Project stratification and gene matrix preparation
 The March 2020 Release includes all human DCP projects that were processed with DCP standardized pipelines (Optimus or Smart-seq2).
 Each project was stratified into individual datasets by organ and when applicable, by developmental stage (adult or fetal) or by sample processing technology (10x or Smart-seq2).
-For each Release dataset, gene matrices in loom format were obtained by filtering projects on the [DCP Data Portal](data.humancellatlas.org/explore/) using the stratification criteria above.
+For each Release dataset, gene matrices in loom format were obtained by filtering projects on the <link-to-browser relativelink="/#">DCP Data Browser</link-to-browser> using the stratification criteria above.

 | What is in the gene matrix? |
 | :-- |